 Query: «fetch https://httpbin.org/get».
 Tokens: {fetch, httpbin, org, get, https}.

-Match against affinity of fs_read: fs, read, leggi, lettura, file, ...
+Match against affinity of read_files: read, leggi, lettura, file,...
 No match.
 Score: 0.

-web_fetch wins with high confidence.
+get_urls wins with high confidence.

 K (number of executors to pass to the LLM) is not fixed: it depends on the confidence with which the pre-filter distinguishes the top-1 from the others.

-Modern LLMs (Anthropic, OpenAI from the start; Ollama for Qwen 2.5/3, Llama 3.1+, Mistral, Gemma) support a native tool-calling protocol.
+Modern LLMs (Anthropic, OpenAI from the start; llama-server for Qwen 2.5/3, Llama 3.1+, Mistral, Gemma) support a native tool-calling protocol.
 The runtime declares the available tools in the API, each with its JSON Schema taken from the manifest.
 When the LLM decides to call a tool, it returns a structured field:

 {